Jejemon: Reaction

 Several Facebook fan pages were created both in support and against the group.
 Celebrities such as Alessandra de Rossi, Ces Drilon, and Lourd de Veyra have condemned the wholesale ridicule of the subculture.
 Due to the sudden existence of jejemons, 'Jejebusters' were created, a group of internet grammar vigilantes, typically Filipinos, dedicating their internet lives towards the eradication of jejetyping and jejemon existence.

 YouTube videos were also uploaded parodying the Jejemons, connecting them to the 2010 election campaign.
 Edited television advertisements of Nacionalista Party proclaiming their disdain, and an edited photograph of Gilberto Teodoro with him holding a sign saying that the Jejemons should be "brought back to elementary school" went viral.
 In 2010, the Filipino GMA Network broadcast the situational comedy JejeMom, headlined by Eugene Domingo.
 In the same year, the late comedian Dolphy starred and produced the film Father Jejemon.

 As part of the pre-school year clean-up of schools for the upcoming 2010–11 school year, the Department of Education (DepEd) strongly discourages students from using Jejemon spelling and grammar, especially in text messaging.
 Communicating with others using Jejemon "language" is said to cause deterioration of young Filipino students’ language skills.

 Decline and a change of definition

-From early 2013 onwards, with the rise of smartphones which began to overtake feature phones in terms of sales in the country, the phenomenon seems to have made a gradual decline in mainstream popularity.
-Some social media accounts use such spellings to this date, but most of them are used for sarcasm.
-The term "jejemon" would gradually shift definition to a pejorative term to describe a stereotype of poorly educated young people wearing hip-hop clothing, roughly similar to the British slang term chav for sportswear.
+From early 2013 onwards, with the rise of smartphones, which began to overtake feature phones in terms of sales in the country, the phenomenon appeared to gradually decline in mainstream popularity.
+Some social media accounts continue to use such spellings to this day, although mostly for sarcasm.
+The term "jejemon" gradually shifted in meaning to a pejorative used to describe a stereotype of poorly educated young people wearing hip-hop clothing, roughly similar to the British slang term chav for people associated with sportswear culture and later overlapping with local hypebeast trends.
+In the 2020s, Jejemons have also been referred to as "genggeng," often identified by their black shirts, brown pants or joggers, and other gangsta hip-hop themed clothing.